YonuNautilus/LoreViewer/LoreViewerUnitTests/v0.5/TestData/NegativeTestData/MissingCollection.md

 ﻿# First Simple Node {MainNodeType}

-- required field: attribute
+- required field: VALUE
 - field with required:
   - required nested field: value
-- grandparent of required field
+- grandparent of required field:
-  - parent of required field
+  - parent of required field:
     - double-nested required field: VALUE

+This node will be missing the required field "required field" It will ALSO be missing the grandparent of the required field

 ## Non-Required Section